menuclose

 Can you trade cryptocurrency with Capital.com or IFC Markets?

-Both Capital.com and IFC Markets do not offer the option to buy actual (delivered) cryptocurrency, but they both allow investors to purchase cryptocurrency derivatives.
+In this comparison, online brokers Capital.com and IFC Markets both do not offer the ability to buy actual (delivered) cryptocurrency, but each does provide cryptocurrency CFD trading.

 What funding options does each broker offer?